barrysande/sojourner-api/README.md

 ## Critical Design Decision: Webhook Concurrency & Database Lookups

-### The Challenge: Out-of-Order Webhooks & Race Conditions
+### Challenge 1: Out-of-Order Webhooks

+[Dodo Payments](https://docs.dodopayments.com/developer-resources/webhooks#event-ordering) does not guarantee webhook delivery order.
+For every new subscription, Dodo sends both `subscription.active` (the subscription is now active and recurring charges are scheduled) and `subscription.renewed` (the first billing cycle was successfully processed).
+On every subsequent billing cycle, `subscription.renewed` continues to arrive.
+There is no guarantee which of the two arrives first on that initial pair.

+This matters because the `renewed` handler queries by `dodoSubscriptionId`, which only exists after `active` has been processed and written it to the database (we refer to it as the initialiser).

+The solution is to treat `handleSubscriptionActive` in `IndividualSubscriptionService` and `GroupSubscriptionService` as the initialiser — the only handler that uses `whereNull('dodo_subscription_id')` to locate and activate the pending record.
+All other lifecycle handlers
+(`renewed`, `cancelled`, `expired`, etc.) query by `dodoSubscriptionId` directly.
+When `renewed` arrives before `active` has been processed, `.firstOrFail()` throws, the job queue catches the error, marks the job `failed`, and reschedules it for retry after a delay (`RETRY_DELAYS = [0, 60, 300]` seconds).
+By the time the retry runs, `active` will have been processed and the `dodoSubscriptionId` populated, allowing `renewed` to find the correct row and complete successfully.
+The two-phase query pattern is what makes the retry work correctly — without it, the retry would still fail.

+### Challenge 2: Selecting the Right Row

-[Dodo Payments](https://docs.dodopayments.com/developer-resources/webhooks#event-ordering) do not guarantee webhook delivery order.
-A `subscription.renewed` event might arrive milliseconds before the initial `subscription.active` event completes.
-Furthermore, users can have multiple historical subscription records (e.g., an old cancelled plan and a new active one).
+Sojourner API enforces a one-active-subscription-per-user rule, but users can accumulate multiple historical subscription records over time (e.g. an expired individual plan followed by a new one).
+Querying by `userId` alone could match the wrong row.

-Because the Sojourner API saves webhooks to the database queue in the controller and immediately returns `200 OK` to Dodo, we cannot rely on Dodo's HTTP retry mechanism.
-Instead, we use a two-phase database query pattern paired with the internal `process:webhooks` job queue to handle race conditions safely.
+The `whereNull('dodo_subscription_id')` clause solves this by targeting only the record created during the current checkout session — a null
+`dodoSubscriptionId` indicates the subscription has been initiated but not yet activated.
+While this correlates with `status = 'pending'`, the two are not strictly equivalent and `whereNull` is the more precise signal here.

 ---

-### Phase 1: The Initializer (`subscription.active`)
+### Phase 1: The Initialiser (`subscription.active`)

 **Location:** `webhook_processor_service` → WebhookService.handleSusbcriptionActive() → `IndividualSubscriptionService.handleSubscriptionActive()` / `GroupSubscriptionService.handleSubscriptionActive()`